| Tortuguero is

 The lumber was transported in the sea to Limón, but because the Caribbean is quite rough, they had remarkable loss.
 At the end of the 60´s, beginning of the 70´s, an 80 km long canal-river-system was dragged as a new and safer way of transportation.
 Natural rivers had been connected with manmade canals.
 These canals are still the most important transportation and traveling connection to Tortuguero.
 This canal system had been finished in the 70´s, when the lumber companies left for private and economic reasons.
 Many people left as well and only few families stayed in Tortuguero.
 With the beginning of tourism at the end of the 80´s a new immigration started to Tortuguero which continues until today.

 In the 50´s the American biologist Archie Carr chose Tortuguero for his research of the sea turtles.
 In this time many ships arrived to kill thousands of turtles for exportation to the States and to Europe.
-Thanks to the work of Archie Carr, Tortuguero has been protected in 1975 as the first National Park of Costa Rica.
+Thanks to the work of Archie Carr and of the goverment, Tortuguero has been protected in 1975 as the first National Park of Costa Rica.